michaelbrister/microk8s/permission-manager/README.md

 kubectl create namespace permission-manager
 ```

-## Instal
+## Install
 To install permission-manager we'll be using the helm chart in this repo.
-The values file has implementation specific configurations.
+Download this chart to your local computer.
+Make any necessary changes to for your specific environment.
 Any changes for your environment should be made there.
 ```
 helm install -n permission-manager permission-manager -f values .
 ```